What sort of supplies will I need to purchase?

-A: None!
+None!
 SHS provides all the necessary materials for foster parents.
-This can included food, dishes, litter pans, leashes/collars, litter, formula, medical care, training guidance and support.
+This can include food, dishes, litter pans, leashes/collars, litter, formula, medical care, training guidance and support.

-Q: Once I filled out my application, how do I get started?
+Once I have filled out my application, how do I get started?

 You’ll be contacted after your foster parent application is reviewed via email.
 We will send you training supplies and online training tools.
 You will be loaded into our foster care system and will be included in emails when we send out foster parent requests.